GMMTeam/GMM/GMM/README.md

         ...
         model_L fileFV_1 fileFV_4 fileFV_6

-* the name of the input directory, where the files are stored can be specified by option `-I dir/myDir`
+* the name of the input directory, where the files are stored, can be specified by option `-I dir/myDir`
 * extension of files can be specified by option `--inExt .prm`
-* to train the models and store them in the directory myOutDir:
+* train the models and store them in the directory myOutDir:

         trainGMM --in-classes myModels.txt -I dir/myDir -e .prm --data-T 2 --type 0 --nummix 4 --it-EM 8 -D myOutDir -T